Alinco’s core business is the development, manufacture, sale, and rental of scaffolding equipment

 Recurring profit: JPY190mn (+253.0% YoY)

 The company expects sales of radio communication devices in the Electronic Equipment segment to follow a recovery trajectory as corporate capital investment recovers.
 In addition, it aims to expand sales of new products in the IoT field that utilize its radio communication technology.
+The company announced that in 2H it would incur goodwill amortization expenses for Higashi Electronics Industry Co., Ltd., which it made a subsidiary.

 The company sells commercial transceivers (transceivers carried around by employees; classified as specified low-power radios) to restaurants, clothing stores, and other retail outlets.
 According to the company, it has the largest market share.